Skip to main content

 Graeme Mack

-Graeme Mack is an American history instructor at the University of Richmond and James Madison University.
-Dr. Mack’s research explores the evolution of American commercial maritime imperialism, a process pursued by American merchants and U.S. officials working to control sailor populations and protect American property overseas—far beyond the national borders of the United States.
-He recently completed his Ph.D. dissertation, “Seaborne Sovereignties: Pacific Trade and the Evolution of American Commercial Maritime Imperialism, 1787-1848,” in the History Department at the University of California, San Diego.
+Graeme Mack was an IGCC Dissertation Fellow from 2020-2021.
+He is an American history instructor at the University of Richmond and James Madison University.
+His research explores the evolution of American commercial maritime imperialism, a process pursued by American merchants and U.S. officials working to control sailor populations and protect American property overseas—far beyond the national borders of the United States.
+He completed his Ph.D. dissertation, “Seaborne Sovereignties: Pacific Trade and the Evolution of American Commercial Maritime Imperialism, 1787-1848,” in the History Department at UC San Diego.

 Expertise & Interests